 On the basis of parameters formulated by the Nomination and Remuneration Committee ofthe Board a self-assessment questionnaire forms were sent for evaluation of the Boardthe Committees Director and the Chairman.

-14. Policy on directors' appointment and remuneration and other details
+13. Policy on Directors Appointment and Remuneration and other details

-The Company's policy on directors' appointment and remuneration and other matters asrequired u/s 178(3) of the Act has been disclosed in the Corporate Governance Reportwhich forms part of this Report.
+The Companys policy on Directors appointment and remuneration and othermatters as required under Section 178(3) of the Companies Act 2013 has been disclosed inthe Corporate Governance Report which forms part of this report.

-The Company has constituted various Committees in accordance with the requirement ofCompanies Act 2013.
-The Board has the following Committees:
+The Board has constituted various Committees in accordance with the requirement ofCompanies Act 2013.
+The Company has the following Committees:

 II.
 Nomination & Remuneration Committee